 You are correct.
 We have been working round the clock to ensure we get more businesses into Africa.
 So far, our biggest achievement is bringing LJ partnership and its subsidiaries into Africa.
-We have also worked on VistaJets Africa Road show, which held in 11 cities in Africa in the aviation sector.
+We have also worked on VistaJets Africa Roadshow, which held in 11 cities in Africa in the aviation sector.
 On the fashion side, we served as the Special Project Developer on Vogue Italia’s Special report on Africa.
 One of the major challenges is that we do not have a mature financial system, on the continent.
 We also need to develop capacity, which is part of why we are committed to introducing more local designers to other global brands to build their competencies.
-We have very talented young men and women in the continent.
+We have very talented young men and women on the continent.
 We have worked with local designers like Kenneth Ibe, who was selected as the winner of the last Lagos Fashion Week.

 However, one of the main focuses of our team presently is the creation of impact investment funds.
-We plan to partner with those willing to create social return when creating jobs.
+We plan to partner with those willing to create a social return when creating jobs.

-With the level of success of these businesses and your broad experience as an international expert in business development, what will you pin-point as some of the remarkable benefits of investing in Africa?
+With the level of success of these businesses and your broad experience as an international expert in business development, what will you pinpoint as some of the remarkable benefits of investing in Africa?

 Some of the benefits of investing in the continent include: Access to local talent; Rich Natural Resource; Virgin or Frontier territories; Cultural and heritage that act as a support system can be helpful in local partnerships.

 However, we must begin to situate the successes of the investments in the context of impact, as against benefits.
-Impact investment must be separated from institutional investment; one is economic, governance, rule of law, resources, stability, growth, highest potential for growth, while impact investing looks at impact, social and investment return.
+Impact investment must be separated from institutional investment; one is economic, governance, rule of law, resources, stability, growth, the highest potential for growth, while impact investing looks at impact, social and investment return.
 That is, how many lives do I touch; you target an entire system when you look at the social return and converting into an economic return, education, create jobs, improve health, and take the burden off the government.
-This kind of investment can save the government more money that can, in turn, be invested into developing other critical infrastructure in the continent.
+This kind of investment can save the government more money that can, in turn, be invested in developing other critical infrastructure in the continent.
 That must be the priority.

 You have recently announced a joint venture consultancy that will work with individual African countries to support their investment in key areas of opportunity such as infrastructure, oil & gas, agriculture and affordable housing.
 Kindly tell us more about the venture viz-a-viz its level of support to African businesses?